 The Atlanta Region's Plan assigns the Developing Suburbs growth management designation to the project site.
-The project is not well aligned with Developing Suburbs policy recommendations which state "There is a need in these areas for additional preservation of critical environmental locations and resources, as well as agricultural and forest uses."
-It could be better aligned through retention of additional undisturbed areas and through the management of the substantial amount of proposed open space for conservation purposes.
+The project is partially aligned with Developing Suburbs policy recommendations which state "There is a need in these areas for additional preservation of critical environmental locations and resources, as well as agricultural and forest uses."
+It could be better aligned through retention of additional undisturbed areas around Palm Creek and through the management of the substantial amount of proposed open wetlands/preservation area for conservation purposes.